-- 8.1 The first of them is a description of the project.
-The contractor is obliged, in particular, to present the project's characteristic features and the conditions under which the land will be used in the realisation and operational phases, the main characteristic features of the production processes, and the expected amount of emissions resulting from the operation of the planned project. - 8.2 Next, in accordance with Article 66 of the AEIA, it is necessary to provide expert analyses of alternative solutions: - 8.2.1 the variant proposed by the applicant, - 8.2.2 a rational alternative variant. - 8.2.3 the most favourable variant for the environment. - 8.3 A further element is specifying proposed actions intended to prevent, reduce or compensate the natural environment in respect of the negative impacts on it. - 8.4 The Report also states whether it is necessary in relation to the planned project to establish an area of restricted use, and it specifies the limits of that area, the restrictions with regard to the intended use of land, the technical requirements concerning civil structures and the manner of making use of them. - 8.5 In the event of confirming the possibility of a trans-border impact on the environment, the information in the Report should include specification of the impact of the planned project outside the territory of the Republic of Poland. - 8.6 Also subject to analysis are possible social conflicts connected with the planned project. - 8.7 Apart from the general obligation to present the issues in graphic form, in case of group I projects, it is also necessary to enclose appropriate maps of roads and railway lines as well as overhead power lines and installations for transmitting oil, petroleum products, chemical substances or gas.
+- 8.1 The first of the key elements of the Report is the description of the project.
+The contractor is obliged to present in particular: (i) the project's characteristic features and the conditions under which the land will be used in the realisation and operational phases; (ii) the main characteristic features of the production processes; (iii) the expected types and amount of emissions, including waste, resulting from the operation of the planned project; (iv) information on biodiversity, the use of natural resources, including soil, water and land surface; (v) information on energy demand and consumption; (vi) information on demolition works concerning projects that may have a significant impact on the environment; (vii) risk of major natural or constructional accidents or disasters, taking into account used substances and technologies, including the risks associated with climate change assessed on the basis of scientific knowledge. - 8.2 The Report should also contain a description of the environmental elements of the environment covered by the expected environmental impact of the planned project, the results of the environmental inventory and information on connections with other projects. - 8.3 Next, in accordance with Article 66 of the AEIA, it is necessary to provide a description of alternative solutions: - 8.3.1 the variant proposed by the applicant, - 8.3.2 a rational alternative variant, - 8.3.3 a rational, most favourable variant for the environment, - along with the justification for their choice. - 8.4 A further element is specifying proposed actions intended to avoid, prevent, reduce or compensate the natural environment in respect of the negative impacts on it. - 8.5 The Report also states whether it is necessary in relation to the planned project to establish an area of restricted use, and it specifies the limits of that area, the restrictions with regard to the intended use of land, the technical requirements concerning civil structures and the manner of making use of them. - 8.6 In the event of confirming the possibility of a trans-border impact on the environment, the information in the Report should include specification of the impact of the planned project outside the territory of the Republic of Poland. - 8.7 Also subject to analysis are possible social conflicts connected with the planned project. - 8.8 Environmental information resulting from the strategic environmental impact assessment relevant to the given project should also be taken into account. - 8.9 Apart from the general obligation to present the issues in graphic form, in case of group I projects, it is also necessary to enclose appropriate maps of roads and

+- railway lines as well as overhead power lines and installations for transmitting oil, petroleum products, chemical substances or gas. - 8.10 All other detailed requirements (not listed above) have been specified in Article 66 AEIA.